k2rbpz/fs-mcp-discord-bot/README.md

 # Mastra Discord Bot with Flipside MCP

 This project is a Discord bot built with the [Mastra](https://mastra.ai/) framework.
-It features a conversational agent named "Darvishi" that connects to Flipside Crypto's [Multi-Chain Proxy (MCP)](https://mastra.ai/docs/mcp/overview) to access on-chain data tools.
+It demonstrates how to build and run conversational AI agents that can interact with tools from remote Model Context Protocol (MCP) servers and be reached through Discord.

 ## Features

 -   **Mastra Framework**: Leverages Mastra for building complex AI agents and workflows.
--   **Darvishi Agent**: A sophisticated agent with a unique, "perpetually overworked and slightly fed up" persona, powered by Google's Gemini model.
+-   **Conversational Agents**: The project includes multiple AI agents, each with distinct personas and capabilities, powered by Google's Gemini models.
 -   **Tool Integration**:
-    -   **External Tools**: Seamlessly accesses on-chain data tools from the Flipside Crypto MCP server.
+    -   **Flipside MCP Tools**: Agents seamlessly access on-chain data tools from Flipside Crypto's Model Context Protocol (MCP) server.
+    -   **CoinGecko MCP Tools**: Agents can also fetch crypto market data (prices, volume, etc.) from CoinGecko via MCP.
 -   **Discord Integration**: Runs as a Discord bot, ready to interact in any server it's invited to.
 -   **Persistent Memory**: Uses a local LibSQL/SQLite database (`mastra.db`) for conversation memory, allowing for stateful interactions.